pymupdf/PyMuPDF/docs/page.rst

       :type: int

-   .. attribute:: CropBoxPosition
+   .. attribute:: cropbox_position

-      Contains the top-left point of the page's */CropBox* for a PDF, otherwise *Point(0, 0)*.
+      Contains the top-left point of the page's */cropbox* for a PDF, otherwise *Point(0, 0)*.

       :type: :ref:`Point`

-   .. attribute:: CropBox
+   .. attribute:: cropbox

-      The page's */CropBox* for a PDF.
+      The page's */cropbox* for a PDF.
 Always the **unrotated** page rectangle is returned.
 For a non-PDF this will always equal the page rectangle.

       :type: :ref:`Rect`

-   .. attribute:: MediaBoxSize
+   .. attribute:: mediabox_size

-      Contains the width and height of the page's :attr:`Page.MediaBox` for a PDF, otherwise the bottom-right coordinates of :attr:`Page.rect`.
+      Contains the width and height of the page's :attr:`Page.mediabox` for a PDF, otherwise the bottom-right coordinates of :attr:`Page.rect`.

       :type: :ref:`Point`

-   .. attribute:: MediaBox
+   .. attribute:: mediabox

-      The page's :data:`MediaBox` for a PDF, otherwise :attr:`Page.rect`.
+      The page's :data:`mediabox` for a PDF, otherwise :attr:`Page.rect`.

       :type: :ref:`Rect`

-      .. note:: For most PDF documents and for **all other document types**, *page.rect == page.CropBox == page.MediaBox* is true.
-However, for some PDFs the visible page is a true subset of :data:`MediaBox`.
-Also, if the page is rotated, its ``Page.rect`` may not equal ``Page.CropBox``.
+      .. note:: For most PDF documents and for **all other document types**, *page.rect == page.cropbox == page.mediabox* is true.
+However, for some PDFs the visible page is a true subset of :data:`mediabox`.
+Also, if the page is rotated, its ``Page.rect`` may not equal ``Page.cropbox``.
 In these cases the above attributes help to correctly locate page elements.

-   .. attribute:: transformationMatrix
+   .. attribute:: transformation_matrix

       This matrix translates coordinates from the PDF space to the MuPDF space.
 For example, in PDF ``/Rect [x0 y0 x1 y1]`` the pair (x0, y0) specifies the **bottom-left** point of the rectangle -- in contrast to MuPDF's system, where (x0, y0) specify top-left.
 Multiplying the PDF coordinates with this matrix will deliver the (Py-) MuPDF rectangle version.
 Obviously, the inverse matrix will again yield the PDF rectangle.

       :type: :ref:`Matrix`

-   .. attribute:: rotationMatrix
+   .. attribute:: rotation_matrix

-   .. attribute:: derotationMatrix
+   .. attribute:: derotation_matrix

       These matrices may be used for dealing with rotated PDF pages.
-When adding / inserting anything to a PDF page with PyMuPDF, the coordinates of the **unrotated** page are always used.
+When adding / inserting anything to a PDF page, the coordinates of the **unrotated** page are always used.
 These matrices help translating between the two states.
 Example: if a page is rotated by 90 degrees -- what would then be the coordinates of the top-left Point(0, 0) of an A4 page?

-         >>> page.setRotation(90)  # rotate an ISO A4 page
+         >>> page.set_rotation(90)  # rotate an ISO A4 page
          >>> page.rect
          Rect(0.0, 0.0, 842.0, 595.0)
          >>> p = fitz.Point(0, 0)  # where did top-left point land?
-         >>> p * page.rotationMatrix
+         >>> p * page.rotation_matrix
          Point(842.0, 0.0)
          >>>

       :type: :ref:`Matrix`

-   .. attribute:: firstLink
+   .. attribute:: first_link

       Contains the first :ref:`Link` of a page (or *None*).

       :type: :ref:`Link`

-   .. attribute:: firstAnnot
+   .. attribute:: first_annot

       Contains the first :ref:`Annot` of a page (or *None*).

       :type: :ref:`Annot`

-   .. attribute:: firstWidget
+   .. attribute:: first_widget

       Contains the first :ref:`Widget` of a page (or *None*).